dvargasfr/rosbridge_stick/README.md

 ## Logitech Gamepad use

-Velocity commands are sent when `A button` is pressed and `left joystick` is used simultaneously.
+Velocity commands are sent when `A` button is pressed and `left joystick` is used simultaneously.

 ## Thrustmaster Joystick use

+> **NOTE:** `PRESET` button light must be red.

-Velocity commands are sent when `1 button` is pressed and main `joystick` is used simultaneously.
+Velocity commands are sent when `1` button is pressed and main `joystick` is used simultaneously.

-Maximum velocity is increased/decreased through the `throttle button`.
+Maximum velocity is increased/decreased through the `THROTTLE` button.

 ###### Based on: